 SpareBank 1 SMN is an independent financial services group in the SpareBank 1 Alliance.
-The Bank's vision is to be the recommended bank.
-According to its articles of association, SpareBank 1 SMN's object is to promote saving by accepting deposits from depositors and to manage the funds at its disposal in a secure manner in accordance with the statutory rules applying at any and all times to savings banks.
-The Bank can transact all ordinary banking business and banking services in accordance with the legislation at any time in force.
-The articles of association can be found in extenso on the Bank's website.
+The bank's vision is to be the recommended bank.
+According to its articles of association, SpareBank 1 SMN's object is to promote saving by accepting deposits from depositors and to manage them in a secure manner in accordance with the statutory rules applying at any and all times to savings banks.
+The bank can transact all ordinary banking business and banking services in accordance with the legislation at any time in force.
+The articles of association can be found in extenso on the bank's website.

-The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in Nord- og Sør-Trøndelag, Møre og Romsdal, and Sogn og Fjordane, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
-The Group also provides real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.
+The bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in North and South Trøndelag, Møre and Romsdal, and Sogn and Fjordane, to enable them to realise their goals through investment, saving, payments and protection of lives and assets.
+The group also provides real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.

 It is important that our customers should view us as close at hand and capable.
 That means being close to our customers through personal contact and taking the initiative to meet the customer with the best advice and products as well as being a pro-active mainstay in the region.
 Capableness entails offering a broad range of products that is right for the times, and having a professionally competent staff with high quality skills.
-We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and expert manner.
+We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and dedicated manner.

-EC capital and dividends
+Point 3: EC capital and dividends

-The Board of Directors continuously assesses the capital situation in light of the company's goals, strategy and desired risk profile.
-As at 31 December 2014 SpareBank 1 SMN's equity capital totalled NOK 12.5bn.
-As of the same date the Tier 1 ratio was 13.0 per cent and the common equity tier 1 (CET1) ratio was 11.2 per cent.
+The board of directors continuously assesses the capital situation in light of the group's goals, strategy and desired risk profile.
+As at 31 December 2015 SpareBank 1 SMN's equity capital totalled NOK 13.9bn.
+As of the same date the tier 1 ratio was 15.6 per cent and the common equity tier 1 (CET1) ratio was 13.6 per cent.

-For detailed information on capital adequacy, see the relevant note in the annual report, and for a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the Group's Pillar 3 report published at smn.no, and the chapter dealing with risk and capital allocation in this annual report.
+For detailed information on capital adequacy, see the relevant note in the annual report.
+For a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the group's Pillar 3 report published at smn.no, and the chapter dealing with risk and capital management in this annual report.